Skrubbadubba/HoaryDash/docs/CONFIG.md

 | Dashboard | Yes — all fields guaranteed populated | Sets the full visual baseline for the page |
 | Screen | No — partial, only set fields emitted | Overrides specific values; CSS cascade fills the rest from dashboard |

 This means a screen theme only needs to contain what it actually changes.
-Setting just `accent` on a screen is valid and safe.
+Setting just `colors.accent` on a screen is valid and safe.

 ### Theme fields